On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Relation to Previous Work

-{\bf The multiplicative weights update method.}~ Freund and Schapire \cite{FS99} showed how to use the \emph{weighted majority algorithm}, originally developed by Littlestone and Warmuth \cite{LW94}, for computing $\eps$-saddle points for matrix games.
+{\bf The multiplicative weights update method.}~ In a similar line of work, Freund and Schapire \cite{FS99} used a method, originally developed by Littlestone and Warmuth \cite{LW94}, to give a procedure for computing $\eps$-saddle points for matrix games.
 Their procedure can be thought of as a derandomization of the randomized fictitious play described above.
-Similar algorithms have also been developed for approximately solving special optimization problems, such as general linear programs \cite{PST91}, multicommodity flow problems \cite{GK98}, packing and covering linear programs \cite{PST91,GK98,GK04,KY07,Y01}, a class of convex programs \cite{K04}, and semidefinite programs \cite{AHK05,AK07}.
-Arora, Hazan and Kale \cite{AHK06} consider the following scenario: given a finite set $X$ of decisions and a finite set $Y$ of outputs, and a payoff matrix $M\in\RR^{X\times Y}$ such that $M(x,y)$ is the penalty that would be paid if decision $x\in X$ was made and output $y\in Y$ was the result, the objective is to develop a decision making strategy that tends to minimize the total payoff over many rounds of such decision making.
+A number of similar algorithms have also been developed for approximately solving special optimization problems, such as general linear programs \cite{PST91}, multicommodity flow problems \cite{GK98}, packing and covering linear programs \cite{PST91,GK98,GK04,KY07,Y01}, some class of convex programs \cite{K04}, and semidefinite programs \cite{AHK05,AK07}.
+Arora, Hazan and Kale \cite{AHK06} gave a meta algorithm that puts many of these results under one umbrella.
+In particular, they consider the following scenario: given a set $X$ of decisions and a finite set $Y$ of outputs, and a payoff matrix $M\in\RR^{X\times Y}$ such that $M(x,y)$ is the penalty that would be paid if decision $x\in X$ was made and output $y\in Y$ was the result, the objective is to develop a decision making strategy that tends to minimize the total payoff over many rounds of such decision making.
 Arora et al. \cite{AHK06,K07} show how to apply this framework to approximately computing $\max_{y\in Y}\min_{i\in[m]}f_i(y)$, given an oracle for finding $\max_{y\in Y}\sum_{i\in[m]}\lambda_i f_i(y)$ for any non-negative $\lambda\in\RR^m$ such that $\sum_{i=1}^m\lambda_i=1$, where $Y\subseteq\RR^n$ is a given convex set and $f_1,\ldots,f_m:Y\to\RR$ are given concave functions (see also \cite{K04} for similar results).

 There are two reasons why this method cannot be (directly) used to solve our problem \raf{ee}.
 First, the number of decisions $m$ is infinite in our case, and second, we do not assume to have access to an oracle of the type described above; we assume only a (weakest possible) membership oracle on $Y$.
-Our algorithm \emph{extends} the multiplicative update method to the computation of approximate saddle points.
+Our algorithm extends the multiplicative update method to the computation of approximate saddle points.